divyanshuprasad123-ck/My-WEB-DEV-Projects/README.md

 # My-WEBDEV-Projects

-these are the projects which i made during the process of learning wev development
+these are the projects which i made during the process of learning web development